rancher/elemental/docs/customizing.md

     config.yaml
 ```

-The elemental client config file in `overlay/elemental` could be as:
+The Elemental client config file in `overlay/elemental` could be as:

 ```yaml showLineNumbers
 cloud-init-paths:
   - "/run/initramfs/live/hooks"
 ```

-This is just to let elemental client know where to find installation hooks.
+This is just to let Elemental client know where to find installation hooks.

 Finally, the `overlay/hooks/install_hooks.yaml` could be as: